Incapacitating agent: Sleeping gas

 Sleeping gas is an oneirogenic general anaesthetic that is used to put subjects into a state in which they are not conscious of what is happening around them.
 Most sleeping gases have undesirable side effects, or are effective at doses that approach toxicity.

+It is primarily used for major surgeries and to render non-dangerous animals unconscious for research purposes.

 Examples of modern volatile anaesthetics that may be considered sleeping gases are BZ, halothane vapour (Fluothane), methyl propyl ether (Neothyl), methoxyflurane (Penthrane), and the undisclosed fentanyl derivative delivery system used by the FSB in the Moscow theater hostage crisis.

 Side effects

 Possible side effects might not prevent use of sleeping gas by criminals willing to murder, or carefully control the dose on a single already sleepy individual.
 There are reports of thieves spraying sleeping gases on campers, or in train compartments in some parts of Europe.
-Alarms are sold to detect and alert to such attacks, so some people believe sleeping gas is dangerous to health.
+Alarms are sold to detect such attacks and alert the victim.